swiftlang/swift-evolution/proposals/0145-package-manager-version-pinning.md

 	* The `[--repin]` argument can be used to lift the version pinning restrictions.
 In this case, the behavior is that all packages are updated, and packages which were previously pinned are then repinned to the latest resolved versions.

+   When automatic pinning is enabled, `package update` would be default have absolutely no effect without `--repin`.
+Thus, we will make `package update` act as if `--repin` was specified whenever automatic pinning is enabled.
+This is a special case, but we believe it is most likely to match what the user expects, and avoids have a command syntax which has no useful behavior in the automatic pinning mode.

 6. The update and checkout will both emit logs, notifying the user that pinning is in effect.

 7. The `swift package show-dependencies` subcommand will be updated to indicate if a dependency is pinned.

+### Automatic Pinning

+The package manager will have automatic pinning enabled by default (this is equivalent to `swift package pin --enable-autopin`), although package project owners can choose to disable this if they wish to have more fine grained control over their pinning behavior.

+When automatic pinning is enabled, the package manager will automatic record all package dependencies in the `Package.pins` file.
+If package authors do not check this file into their source control, the behavior will typically be no different than the existing package manager behavior (one exception is the `package update` behavior described above).

+If a package author does check the file into source control, the effect will be that anyone developing directly on this package will end up sharing the same dependency versions (and modifications will be commited as part of the SCM history).

+The automatic pinning behavior is an extension of the behaviors above, and works as follows:

+ * When enabled, the package manager will write all dependency versions into the pin file after any operation which changes the set of active working dependencies (for example, if a new dependency is added).

+ * A package author can still change the individual pinned versions using the `package pin` commands, these will simply update the pinned state.

+ * Some commands do not make sense when automatic pinning is enabled; for example, it is not possible to `unpin` and attempts to do so will produce an error.

 ## Future Directions